Denise Roessler is going into her sixth season as the head coach of the Bryn Athyn College women’s lacrosse program in 2019.

-In the 2016 season, the Lions had a program-record four players earn All-NEAC recognition with Sabrina Colbridge, Emma Gross, Bianca Feliciano, and Anja Weisser being selected to the third team.
+In the 2016 season, the Lions had four players earn All-NEAC recognition with Sabrina Colbridge, Emma Gross, Bianca Feliciano, and Anja Weisser being selected to the third team.
 Gross was Bryn Athyn’s first All-NEAC honoree with her selection to the All-NEAC third team in 2015.

 Before coming to Bryn Athyn, Roessler had a 16-year run as the head coach at Division I Saint Joseph’s University.
 During her time on Hawk Hill, Roessler led the Hawks to 89 victories and two Atlantic-10 Tournament appearances.